History of Link light rail: Early years

-Decline
+The decision to have the line run at grade through the Rainier Valley was met with objections from some local residents, who formed a group called Save Our Valley, which advocated for the Link to run below ground like much of the rest of the route starting at Beacon Hill.
+Save Our Valley alleged in a lawsuit that the decision to go with a cheaper option with greater community impacts through their majority-minority neighborhood violated federal environmental, housing, and civil rights laws.
+The lawsuit was dismissed in 2003, and planning proceeded for the original street level alignment.

+Tukwila city leaders were also concerned that route bypassed the shopping district around Southcenter Mall.

+Early Issues

-Beginning in early 1999, the light rail program became beset with problems that mired Sound Transit and local governments in political ire.
-In late February 1999, a financial analysis stated that building light rail out as far as Northgate might not be possible for over a dozen years due to decreases in the amount of federal grant money available to local transit authorities and Seattle-North King County having used so much of its local taxing authority and ability to borrow money to pay for light rail.
-A vote by the Sound Transit board on February 25, 1999, that made only minor modifications to the route, did little to ease the concerns Seattle's southern neighborhoods and northern and southern suburbs.
-Increasing land values and the changes to the route voted in by the board added hundreds of millions of dollars to the cost, requiring cuts to the plan to bring the project back to within budget.
+Beginning in early 1999, the light rail program was beset with problems that mired Sound Transit and local governments in political ire.
+In late February 1999, a financial analysis stated that building light rail out as far as Northgate might not be possible for over 12 years due to decreases in federal grant money and local tax shortfalls.
+A vote by the Sound Transit board on February 25, 1999, that made minor modifications to the route, did little to ease the concerns in Seattle's southern neighborhoods and northern suburbs.
+Increasing land values and changes to the route voted in by the board added hundreds of millions of dollars to the cost, requiring cuts to the plan to bring the project back to within budget.
 The cuts were finalized in a November vote that deferred construction on two stations, to only partially build the station under Beacon Hill, and route modifications.

 Differences between the University of Washington and Sound Transit over station locations, impacts from the route's running under several science buildings on the campus, and construction impact deferments threatened to delay the project and raise costs.
-After months of negotiations, University regents and Sound Transit reached agreement in April 2000 with Sound Transit agreeing to install dampeners on the rails that run under the science buildings, air cushions to tables in the science buildings, and to mitigate environmental impacts due to construction and traffic impacts from having the station on university grounds.
-However, in November, the Sound Transit board voted to defer construction on the tunnel to the university when the construction estimate came in $171 million over budget.
-This news prompted concerns that Sound Transit could lose out on $500 million in federal grants, but King County Executive Ron Sims said he had been in contact with FTA officials who said the grant was still possible.
+After months of negotiations, University leaders and Sound Transit reached agreement in April 2000 with Sound Transit agreeing to install dampeners on the rails that run under the science buildings, install air cushions to tables in the science buildings, and mitigate environmental impacts due to construction and traffic impacts from having the station on university grounds.
+However, in November 2000, the Sound Transit board voted to defer construction on the tunnel to the university when the construction estimate came in $171 million over budget.
+This news prompted concerns that Sound Transit could lose out on $500 million in federal grants, but King County Executive Ron Sims said he had been in contact with Federal Transit Administration (FTA) officials who said the grant was still possible.
 This announcement coincided with the resignation of light rail's chief, Paul Bay.
 Two weeks later, Lyndon Wilson Jr., the man credited with turning around Portland's MAX Light Rail project, was tapped as the systems interim director.